-Every day Jayne Dixon Weber, NFXF director of education and support services, responds to emails and phone calls from parents and caregivers from around the world who have questions about Fragile X.
+Every day our team responds to emails and phone calls from parents and caregivers from around the world who have questions about Fragile X.

-Today we want to share her response to a family member who’s inviting a child with Fragile X syndrome over for dinner for the first time.
+Today we want to share a response from Jayne Dixon Weber, Director of Community Education, to a family member who’s inviting a child with Fragile X syndrome over for dinner for the first time.

 Jayne’s recommendations can be replicated for many family gatherings and social situations involving a child with Fragile X syndrome.
 Feel free to pass Jayne’s advice along to someone you know who might be in a similar situation this holiday season.